whois-server-list/whois-server-list/README.md

 You can find the latest list online at http://whois-server-list.github.io/whois-server-list/2/whois-server-list.xml

+We do also provide an online <a href="https://alpha.domaininformation.de/">Domain API</a> which uses this list.

 # License and author

 Markus Malkusch <markus@malkusch.de> is the author of this project.
 This project is free and under the WTFPL.